top of page

 Pack & Den Meetings/Activities

 Cub Scouts in Pack 136 who follow the traditional path may join in the fall of kindergarten as “Lions”; advance in rank through first, second, third, and fourth grades; and then transition to Boy Scout Troops in the spring of fifth grade.
 You may choose to join Cub Scouts at any time during elementary school, and need not wait until the beginning of an academic year, and may join in any grade.
 Our pack invites all students to the New Scout“Round Up” within the first month of school, and they will register and sign up for individual “Dens.”
-The “Dens” include five to ten scouts with the same rank and include at least two “Den Leaders” (usually, two parents who are willing to take this role for the next four years).
+The Dens include all scouts within one grade level and at least two Den Leaders (parent volunteers of scouts in the Den).

 The Annual Pack Calendar is available via Scoutbook.
 Once you join our Pack website, you will also get email reminders of upcoming Pack activities and events.
 Please contact the Outings Chair with questions about Pack activities and events.